The Game-Changing Impact of Incremental Hydration in Angular (Part 2/3)

 Table of Contents

-In Part 1, we introduced incremental hydration in Angular—an advanced feature that optimizes how and when Angular components hydrate on the client.
-Now, let's dive deeper into why it matters so much for performance and user experience, focusing on its influence on Largest Contentful Paint (LCP), Interaction to Next Paint (INP), and Cumulative Layout Shift (CLS).
+In Part 1, we introduced incremental hydration in Angular, an advanced feature that optimizes how and when Angular components hydrate on the client.
+In this article, we’ll explore why this approach is so important for performance and user experience, focusing on its impact on key metrics like Largest Contentful Paint (LCP), Interaction to Next Paint (INP), and Cumulative Layout Shift (CLS).

 Why Incremental Hydration Matters